ray-project/ray/doc/source/ray-core/patterns/nested-tasks.rst

 ----------------

 You want to quick-sort a large list of numbers.
-By making the recursive calls distributed, we can sort the list distributedly and parallelly.
+By using nested tasks, we can sort the list in a distributed and parallel fashion.

 .. figure:: ../images/tree-of-tasks.svg